juliasimpson97/resume/Readme.md

 Create a Readme.md markdown file that contains your name and a link to your “resume” repo.
-Initialize a new git repository git remote add origin git@github.com:juliasimpson97/rces-assignments.git git branch -M main : must use master ins git push -u origin main
-Add the file and make your first commit
+Initialize a new git repository git remote add origin git@github.com:juliasimpson97/rces-assignments.git git branch -M main : must use master instead of main git push -u origin main :must use master instead of main Add the file and make your first commit
 Create a new private repository on GitHub called rces-assignments.
 (Call it exactly like that.
 Do not vary the spelling, capitalization, or punctuation.)
-Push your rces-assignments repository to GitHub
+Push your rces-assignments repository to GitHub :had to remove origin, using git remote remove origin, and confirm with git remote -v
 On GitHub, go to “settings” -> “collaborators” and add tjcrone and cjuang.
 Push new commits to this repository whenever you are ready to hand in your assignments